 Pinot gris and pinot grigio are produced the world over and yet the finished glass of wine varies dramatically depending on region:

 James Halliday says: “Tokay d’Alsace in a warm vintage is typically the most powerful of all the Alsace wines.”
-This style is generally floral and high in alcohol, with ripe fruit flavours and a hit of honey from botrytis.
+The french pinot gris style is generally floral and high in alcohol, with ripe fruit flavours and a hit of honey from botrytis.

 Australia’s cooler climates run the gamut of pinot gris/grigio expressions.
 You can find alpine, Italian-style grigios coming out of the King Valley, or richer, Alsatian-style whites in Tasmania and the Mornington Peninsula.